Kong/kong/UPGRADE.md

   capabilities of Kong.
 This means that Kong can now route incoming requests according to a combination of Host headers, URIs, and HTTP methods.
-- The `upstream_url` of API Objects does not accept trailing slashes anymore.
+- The `upstream_url` field of API Objects does not accept trailing slashes anymore.
 - Dynamic SSL certificates serving is now handled by the core, and **not** through the `ssl` plugin anymore.
 This version introduced the `/certificates` and `/snis` endpoints.
 See the new [0.10 Proxy